 - Hinged neck unlocks new ‘Sling’ mode

-- Quick Charge delivers a two-hour boost in 15 minutes
+- Quick Charge delivers a 2-hour boost in 15 minutes

-Based on our hands-on time with the DJI RSC 2, it’s both effective and accessible as a standalone gimbal.
-Once you’ve balanced the axes and mounted your camera, controlling pan and tilt with the joystick feels perfectly fluid and intuitive.
-The front focus wheel and trigger are equally well-placed for your index finger, while the back buttons and scroll wheel sit within easy reach of your thumb.
+The DJI RSC 2 is both effective and accessible as a standalone gimbal.
+Once you’ve mounted your camera and balanced the axes, controlling pan and tilt with the joystick feels fluid and intuitive.
+The front focus wheel and trigger are well placed for your index finger, while the back buttons and scroll wheel sit within easy reach of your thumb.

 You’re now even more likely to find a physical setup that suits your creative requirements: in addition to the upright, underslung and flashlight options, the new ‘Sling’ mode uses the hinged neck to mimic a handheld rig with the camera slung forward.

 The result of this additional versatility is, unsurprisingly, that the RSC 2 is even more capable when it comes to delivering a stable platform for your camera.
-According to DJI, there’s a newly optimized Titan algorithm which "smooths out the fine details" – and that certainly appears to bear out in practice.
-In our limited hands-on time, we were able to capture shake-free handheld footage, complimented by buttery smooth panning and tilting.
+According to DJI, there’s a newly optimized Titan algorithm which ‘smooths out the fine details’ – and that certainly bears out in practice.

-And we could do so for longer, courtesy of the beefed up battery.
-On paper, the DJI RSC 2 can go for a full 12 hours on a single charge, one longer than the Ronin-SC.
-That will naturally vary depending on how hard the axis motors are working to smooth and track motion, but the bigger boon is USB-C quick charging, which adds approximately two hours of battery life in just 15 minutes – ideal if you need some extra juice to finish a shoot.
+And you can do so for longer, courtesy of a beefed-up battery.
+On paper, the RSC 2 can last a full 14 hours on a single charge, one hour longer than the Ronin-SC.
+That figure naturally varies depending on how hard the axis motors are working to smooth and track motion – and whether you have the RavenEye transmitter connected – but the RSC 2 can comfortably make it through a full day’s filming.
+And if it does need a boost, USB-C quick charging is a boon: just 15 minutes at the plug adds around two hours of battery life – ideal if you need some extra juice to finish a shoot.

 DJI RSC 2 smart connectivity and presets